zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic01.md

    5. If response has the AA flag set and with an empty answer section (NODATA), then
        1. [Send](#terminology) a *DNAME Query* to the name server IP address.
-       2. If there is a response with the AA flag set, RCODE NOERROR and with a DNAME record with *Child Zone* as owner name in the answer section, then
+       2. If there is a response with the AA flag set, the [RCODE Name] NoError and with a DNAME record with *Child Zone* as owner name in the answer section, then
           1. Save the name server IP and parent zone name to the *Parent Found* set.
           2. Save the name server IP, parent zone name and the DNAME target